 It can be a struggle to find the motivation to exercise, let alone exercise everyday, but it's important that you keep your body moving to stay healthy.

 Here are just some of the many benefits of daily exercise:

 - It can improve your skin.
 Exercising increases your blood flow and improves blood circulation, allowing for your body to deliver oxygen and vital nutrients to the skin to keep it healthy.
-Sweat can cause breakouts and inflammation, so it's important to shower after a workout.
-You can also use a towel to wipe away sweat during your exercise routine and minimize any inflammation.
+Sweat can cause breakouts and inflammation, so it's important to follow a post-workout skincare routine to help keep your skin glowing.